dhubskyiedu/uniRegisterApp/README.md

 - redirect them to the appropriate windows depending on their roles
 - teachers view students list
 - users change their personal details (first, last names) and security details (password, email)
-- users are able to delete their acc*ounts
+- users are able to delete their accounts
 - users are greeted with a message **showing the weather in their approximate IP geolocation**
 - admin dashboard created, **GraphQL admin backend created**
 ### planned:
-- enroling to courses by students
+- enrolling to courses by students
 - **submitting files by students**
 - grading students by teachers
 - assigning students to groups by teachers